aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/image/export-chart-to-svg-with-viewbox-attribute/_index.md

 ---
 title: Export Chart to SVG with viewBox attribute using JavaScript via C++
 linktitle: Export Chart to SVG with viewBox attribute
 type: docs
 weight: 280
 url: /javascript-cpp/export-chart-to-svg-with-viewbox-attribute/
 description: Learn how to export a chart to SVG format with the viewBox attribute using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}

 By default, when the chart is exported to SVG format, the **viewBox** attribute is not included in its XML.
-However, Aspose.Cells provides [**ImageOrPrintOptions.svgFitToViewPort**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#svgFitToViewPort--) property which when set to **true** exports the chart to SVG with viewBox attribute.
+However, Aspose.Cells provides [**ImageOrPrintOptions.svgFitToViewPort**](https://reference.aspose.com/cells/javascript-cpp/imageorprintoptions/#svgFitToViewPort--) property, which when set to **true**, exports the chart to SVG with the viewBox attribute.

 {{% /alert %}}

 ## Export Chart to SVG with viewBox attribute

 The following sample code exports the chart to SVG format with the viewBox attribute.

 ```html
 <!DOCTYPE html>